czipperz/tesh/README.md

 Features:
 * Separate command output
-  - You can run multiple asynchronous commands can run at once without having them trample each-others' outputs or trampling the prompt.
+  - You can run multiple asynchronous commands at once without having them trample each-others' outputs or trampling the prompt.
   - Each command has a unique background color.
   - Commands are automatically timed and timestamped to ease comprehension.